 How and when will you reflect on your documentation?
-With whom will you reflect?

-(try the "Looking Playfully at Documentation" protocol in the Resources Section)
+Who will you reflect with? (try the "Looking Playfully at Documentation" protocol in the Resources Section)

 I'll bring my documentation to next week's check in with my PPR group